Edward2k/textAdventure/docs/assignment2COPY .md

 *<u>isValidManipulation(string manip)</u>* returns a boolean on the condition that the array usedTo contains the string action.
 If it does contain the string, it returns true.

-Because Singleton is a sub-type of *Item*, it follows the same matually exclusive composite relation seen Item has.
-The aggregate relationship indicates that any number of *Singleton* objects, may be contained in a *Container*.
+Because BasicItem is a sub-type of *Item*, it follows the same matually exclusive composite relation seen Item has.
+The aggregate relationship indicates that any number of *BasicItem* objects, may be contained in a *Container*.

 <h5 id="Container">Container</h5>

 Container is a subtype of Item.
-It is different from a Singleton because the only action that can be performed on a container is the *<u>toggle(state: boolean)</u>* Also, you can see that a container may contain any number of Singletons.
+It is different from a BasicItem because the only action that can be performed on a container is the *<u>toggle(state: boolean)</u>* Also, you can see that a container may contain any number of BasicItems.
 The idea is that a container may be, to bring a realworld example, a (but not limited to) a fridge or drawer.
 These can be opened and reveal any number of items.

 *<u>isOpen</u>* is a boolean variable that checks wether the contents of the container are available to the surrounding *Area* and, thus, *Player*.
 The entities within the *Container* can not be accessed unless this condition is true.

-*<u>entities</u>* is an array of *Singleton*.
-It lists all the *Singleton* currently contained in the item.
+*<u>entities</u>* is an array of *BasicItem*.
+It lists all the *BasicItem* currently contained in the item.

 *<u>toggle(state:bool)</u>* is a method function which will open/or close the container.
 If state is TRUE, then *<u>isOpen</u>*, will be set to TRUE.

-It is important to note the aggregation from *Singleton*.
-This simply indicates that an instance of *Container* may contain any number of *Singleton* objects, but the existance of *Singleton* objects does not relay on the existance of the *Container* object.
+It is important to note the aggregation from *BasicItem*.
+This simply indicates that an instance of *Container* may contain any number of *BasicItem* objects, but the existance of *BasicItem* objects does not relay on the existance of the *Container* object.

 <h5 id="Area">Area</h5>